-The ships dock at Queens Wharf Shed 10 or at times at Princess Wharf, both within easy walking distance, 5 Min, of downtown.
+The ships dock at Queens Wharf Shed 10 or at times at Princes Wharf, both within easy walking distance, 5 Min, of downtown.
 Taxis are generally available pier side.
 Both wharfs have air bridges.

 The harbor is full of beautiful yachts, including those used in the America’s Cup race.

 From the downtown cruise ship berth to the airport is between 30 and 60 minutes by taxi.